INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 # Instructions for Editors

-This document details the procedure for the IJOC GitHub submission.
+This document details the procedure for managing an IJOC GitHub submission from the perspective of an Associate Editor.

 To execute these instructions, you must have already created a Github account and contacted Ted Ralphs to be added to the IJOC Area Editors group.